msrezaie/Clothing-Fashion-Website/README.md

 - Clean and modern design
 - Responsive layout for most screen sizes
 - Built with HTML, CSS, JavaScript, PHP, and Bootstrap
-- Features product catalog, a blog page featuring news related to the business
+- Features product catalog, a blog page featuring news related to the business, and a contact form

 ## Preview